 What Type Of Hutch Do I Need?

 Practicality is also key when selecting a suitable hutch.
 If you’re willing to give your rabbit access to grass constantly, you may consider purchasing a hutch with a built-in run underneath which no flooring - allowing your furry friends to graze to their heart’s content.
-The Rabbit & Guinea Pig Hutch & Run by Zest4Leisure is a good example of this type.
 If you choose not to have a hutch with an integral run, this isn’t a problem.
 Many external runs are available which you can attach and position in various locations within your garden.
 We currently sell a wide variety of Rabbit Hutches with or without runs.

 How Much Room Do Rabbits Need?